+ALL SCREENSHOTS NEED TO BE UPDATED!!!!!

-Encryption Screen
+Loc k Data Screen

-After the user has completed the profile information or upon subsequent application execution, he/she will be taken to the Encryption screen.
-There will be a text box where the user can submit data to be encrypted by selecting ‘Encrypt’ button.
-The user can select a file using the ‘Browse for File to Encrypt’ functionality.
-Also, the user can enter e-mail address of the intended recipient, if using the ‘Lock and Send’ functionality.
-The user can also clear the text box using ‘Clear’ button
+After the user has completed the profile information or upon subsequent application execution, he/she will be taken to the Lock Data screen.
+There will be a text box where the user can submit data to be encrypted by selecting LOCK ONLY button.
+The user can select a file using the ‘Browse for File toLOCK’ functionality.
+Also, the user can enter e-mail address of the intended recipient, if using the ‘LOCK & SEND functionality.
+The user can also clear the text box using ‘CLEAR’ button

+ALL SCREENSHOTS NEED TO BE UPDATED!!!!!

-Decryption Screen
+Unlock Data Screen

-By navigating using tabs, the user will be taken to the ‘Decryption’ screen by selecting the ‘Decrypt’ tab.
-The user can select a file to decrypt from the FogWire default folder using ‘Browse for a File to Decrypt’.
-The user can then select the ‘Decrypt’ button which will display the decrypted text on the screen and/or store the decrypted file in the FogWire default folder using the '
+By navigating using tabs, the user will be taken to the Unlock Datascreen by selecting the ‘UNLOCK DATA’ tab.
+The user can select a file to decrypt from the FogWire default folder using ‘Browse for a File toUnlock.
+The user can then select the ‘Unlockbutton which will display the decrypted text on the screen and/or store the decrypted file in the FogWire default folder using the ' this just ends – are we missing part of a sentence??

+ALL SCREENSHOTS NEED TO BE UPDATED!!!!!

 Help